 I'm a sucker for sleeping to the sound of crashing waves.

-Our Roadtreking friends Les and Kathy Shanteau had tipped us to this place and, as it turned out, the site we got (number 41) was the same one they camped on last year.
+Our RVing friends Les and Kathy Shanteau had tipped us to this place and, as it turned out, the site we got (number 41) was the same one they camped on.

 Our neighbors were all snowbirds.
 Most seemed to be staying for a month or two.

-We were the only Class B in the park.
+We were the only Class B (back when we had a Class B – now we have a Class B+) in the park.
 Most of the others were Class A giants or Fifth Wheels, with a couple of Class B rigs sharing beach space with us.

 It has been featured on television shows “Real People,” “Ripley's Believe It or Not,” “The Today Show,” and “The Tonight Show with Johnny Carson.”
 It was featured in the movie “Tate's Hell” which was produced at Florida State University.
 Along with police station T-shirts – the design is copyrighted – there are police station hats, visors, postcards, and calendars.

 But life has not always been easy for the retired St. Joseph Telephone and Telegraph Co. phone booth.
 Vandals have ripped phones out of the booth and shot holes through the glass.
 It has been knocked over by a pickup truck, and a tourist once asked a gas station attendant to help him load it into his vehicle to take it back to Tennessee.
 It was knocked over and damaged by Hurricane Kate in 1985.”

 But it's still there, still being photographed by tourists.